hadrienblanc/rails-docker-compose/README.md

 ## Note

 You should create a new rails application if you start from this repo.
-The current Makefile COPY the creatred Gemfile.
+The current Makefile COPY the created Gemfile.
 So it's not currently suited to create the rails app in the docker image.

 ```
 make rails_new